ibm-build-lab/terraform-ibm-cloud-pak/examples/portworx/README.md

-# Example to provision Portworx Terraform Module
+# Example to provision Portworx Terraform Module (this module only supports VPC clusters)

 ## Run using IBM Cloud Schematics